 Professor of Radiation Oncology; Medical Director of the Clinical Research Network Office (CRNO), UCSF

-Dr. Mary Feng specialized in treatment of gastrointestinal and hepatobiliary cancers.
+Dr. Mary Feng specializes in treatment of gastrointestinal and hepatobiliary cancers.
 Her research focuses on technical and biological methods to individualize and adapt radiotherapy for each patient with pancreas and liver cancer to maximize the effectiveness of treatment.
 Her primary goals are 1) Improving outcomes for patients with pancreas and liver cancer through novel combination treatments; 2) Adapting radiotherapy based on early blood and imaging biomarkers of tumor response and treatment effects on nearby organs; and 3) Evaluating the use of advanced technologies in radiotherapy.

 Stanford University, Stanford, CA, BS with Honors, 06/1997, Biological Sciences